K7MDL2/IC-705-BLE-Serial-Example/README.md

 Disclaimer: this is a work in progress!

+Latest summary: As of Aug 26 - I have a stripped down version of the BLE decoder running on a M5StampC3U module.
+Very small, low cost, no screen or IO module but wil fi into a very small box and tuck out of the way or fit inside another box such as one holding coax switches.

+Goal is to flip the roles around, turning it into a USB to BLE CI-V interface dongle that can plug into USB only radios, like my 905.
+Does the band decode stuff plus offers a BT connection to a PC for diital modes and logging, including the XVTR frequency translation both directions.
+Plan to use OTG features of the S3 for USBHost, or the onboard USB bridge chip on the M5StampC3U for USBHost, see if these work better than the USB module.
+Without a SD card, I plan to store the settings in the 8K RTC SRAM by creating a 'file' using Preferences.

-Latest summary: As of Aug 24 - At each band change, the entire bands table is written to SD card.
+At each band change, the entire bands table is written to SD card.
 It is read back at startup.
 Per band settings updated to include band, frequency, mode, filter, datamode, AGC, Preamp, and Atten for any band.
 These parameters are saved and restored on band changes for all XVTR bands and the band active prior to switching into XVTR mode.
 The goal is to set the radio back to reasonably normal state as if the Xvtr usage never occured.
 This is a major convenience feature when operating with both Xvtrs and direct bands.
 Most of the dev and testing recently has been with BLE on the Core2.
 Buttons are working nicely.

 CoreS3-SE now works with IO and BLE.
 Core2 does both BLE and BT Classic, IO works also.
 Core Basic is BT Classic.
 So all generations are operational now.
 SD card config is only used for BT Classic BT address today.
 BLE is now using a tool generated UUID.